vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

  run_get_phylomarkers_pipeline.sh -R 1 -t PROT -k 1.2 -m 0.7

  # To run the pipeline on a remote server, we recommend using the nohup command upfront, as shown below:
  # in this case, calling also IQ-TREE, which will select among the (HKY,TN,TVM,TIM,SYM,GTR)+RATE models
  # and do 5 independent tree searches under the best-fit model, computing ultrafast bootstrapp
  # and aproximate Bayes branch support values
  nohup run_get_phylomarkers_pipeline.sh -R 1 -t DNA -S 'HKY,TN,TVM,TIM,SYM,GTR' -k 1.0 -m 0.7 -T high -N 5 &> /dev/null &

+ # use tail -f logfile to follow the output that the script logs to the logfile
+ tail -f logfile
 ```

 ### Basic usage notes

-1. Start the run from within the directory holding core gene clusters generated by either *get_homologues.pl -e* or
+1. Start the run from within the directory holding core-genome gene clusters generated by either *get_homologues.pl -e* or
 subsequent consensus (intersection OMCL,COGS,BDBH) clusters produced with *compare_clusters.pl -t number_of_genomes* from the
 [**GET_HOMOLOGUES**](https://github.com/eead-csic-compbio/get_homologues) package, as shown in the [**GET_PHYLOMARKERS tutorial**](GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial).

   NOTE: **both .faa and .fna files are required** to generate codon alignments from DNA fasta files.
 This
             means that two runs of *compare_clusters.pl* (from the **GET_HOMOLOGUES** package) are required,
-	          one of them using the -n flag [**GET_PHYLOMARKERS tutorial**](GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial.
+	          one of them using the -n flag [**GET_PHYLOMARKERS tutorial**](https://github.com/vinuesa/get_phylomarkers/blob/master/docs/GET_PHYLOMARKERS_manual.md#get_phylomarkers-tutorial)

 2. *run_get_phylomarkers_pipeline.sh* is intended to run on a collection of **single-copy** sequence clusters from
 different species or strains.

    NOTES: an absolute minimum of 4 distinct haplotypes per cluster are required
         for the cluster to be evaluated.
-Clustes with < 4 haplotypes are automatically
+Clusters with < 4 haplotypes are automatically
-	      discarded.
-This means that at least 4 distinct genomes should be used as input.
+	      discarded, printing a warning message to screen.
+This means that at least
+	      4 distinct genomes should be used as input.

 	      However, the power of the pipeline for selecting optimal genome loci
-     	  for phylogenomics improves when a larger number of genomes are available
+     	  for phylogenomics improves when a larger number of non-redundant genome
-     	  for analysis.
-Reasonable numbers lie in the range of 10 to 200 clearly
+     	  sequences are available for analysis.
+Reasonable numbers lie in the range of
-     	  distinct genomes from multiple species of a genus, family, order or phylum.
+     	  10 to 200 distinct genomes from multiple species of a genus, family, order or
+     	  phylum.

      	  The pipeline may not perform satisfactorily with too distant genome sequences,
      	  particularly when sequences with significantly distinct nucleotide or aminoacid
      	  compositions are used.
 This type of sequence heterogeneity is well known to